Courtesy of the Palace Museum Beijing

-Mid-career training for conservators at the Palace Museum, Beijing
+Mid-career training for conservators with the Palace Museum, Beijing

 The International Training Centre for Conservation (ITCC) is a collaboration between IIC and the Palace Museum, Beijing which has been running since 2015.
 It is the brainchild of Dr Jixiang Shan, Director of the Palace Museum who has been keen to develop conservation knowledge and international exchange in the region.
 Since then, we have been offering annual training for mid-career professionals from around the world in Beijing.